4GeeksAcademy/css-tutorial-exercises-course/exercises/03-Inline-Styles/README.md

 # `03` Inline Styles

-Inline styles are a very bad idea unless you have no choice (and that's a very uncommon situation).
-Sadly, we have to teach you how to do it because there is a chance you will need to use them at some point.
+Inline styles are a very bad idea unless you have no other choice (and that's a very uncommon situation).
+Sadly, we have to teach you how to do it because you may need to use them at some point.

 To use inline styles, instead of declaring a <style> tag in the header of the document, you have to set the "style" attribute of any element with the CSS code you need to apply to that specific element.